vishaltak/gitlab-development-kit/doc/howto/gitlab_version.md

     gdk restart
     ```

+   Always restart the GDK after performing database migrations to prevent deadlocks in components such as Sidekiq.
+The existing Rails process caches the
+   database schema at boot, and may run on false assumptions until it reloads the database.

 ## Creating an alias

 If this is an action you'll perform regularly consider creating the following alias: